23 May How Does A Water Softener Work?

 How Does A Water Softener Work?

 Hard water is a reality that many of us live with in our homes.
+Even though, is soft water really important?
 Hard water leaves dishes splotchy and quickly wears away the softness of clothes.
-Is there a way to get rid of these irritating splotches and soften the water in your home?
+Is there a way to get rid of these irritating splotches and provide your home with soft water?
 Yes!
 A water softener can be installed in your home’s plumbing system and eliminate the unsightly effects of hard water.

 What makes water “hard?”

-For these minerals to be eliminated from the water, a replacement has to take place.
-Enter the water softener!
+For these minerals to be removed from the water, a replacement has to take place.
+For this you need a water softener.
 The process of water softening deals with ion exchange and removing the hard minerals from your water.

 How does ion exchange work?

 A major component of a water softener is a resin tank.
 This tank contains polystyrene beads, which houses negatively charged sodium ions.
-The calcium and magnesium ions are positively charged, which allows for them to be replaced with sodium ions as the water flows through the polystyrene beads.
+The calcium and magnesium ions are positively charged, which allows for them to be replaced with sodium ions as the water flows through the polystyrene beads in the ion exchange process.
 This means that water is left with sodium ions and no hard minerals.

-The swapping of the mineral ions continues until the polystyrene beads are saturated with calcium and magnesium ions.
+The ion exchange process continues until the polystyrene beads are saturated with calcium and magnesium ions.
 This is when the polystyrene beads need to be recharged.